Types of Available Aid

 • Students accrue interest while in school but are not required to make payments until six months after graduating or dropping below half-time status.

-Next Steps after Accepting my Loan Offer
+Next Steps After Accepting Loans

 • Entrance Counseling-For first-time borrowers only